erasmus-without-paper/ewp-specs-architecture/README.md

 `<los-id>X</los-id>` in *none of the other APIs* too.
 (Such visibility MAY vary on requester, but it MUST be consistent for any single requester.)

-Obviously, the easiest way to satisfy this requirement is to decide *not to hide things* - then you won't have to worry if you leave a reference to it or not. *If* you decide to hide some entities however, then you MUST do this consistently.
+The easiest way to satisfy this requirement is to decide *not to hide things* - then you won't have to worry if you leave a reference to it or not. *If* you decide to hide some entities however, then you MUST do this consistently.